carterleseman/casa-datapack/README.md

 - Each charge will give 4 lightning strike attacks.
 - Hit any mob with the Copper Mace when charged to deal a lightning strike attack.
 - All nearby mobs will be struck by lightning.
+- The Copper Mace and Wind Burst enchantment are incompatible.

 # ~~Lullaby's~~ Data Packs